 Why imagine backpacking?
-We were imagining these big travel adventures while pursuing our Undergraduate degrees, but we were prevented from taking the first big step because of our nerves and having a strict travel budget.
-While we traveled a bit before our first trip to Europe, we were still a little nervous, so we booked a 4 week group tour.
+While pursuing our Undergraduate degrees, we were imagining these big travel adventures but we were prevented from taking the first big step because of our nerves and having a strict travel budget.
+While we travelled a bit before our first trip to Europe, we were still a little nervous, so we booked a 4 week group tour.
 But then, after our group tour was cancelled 2 weeks before our departure, we re-booked our entire first month in Europe in 24 hours and we left, alone, with no idea as to how this would go.
 Finally, though, our imagination came to life, and the travel bug bit us hard.
 We firmly believe that if you can imagine it, then you can do it.

 Here at imagine backpacking we want you to experience our trips through our writing and photos, to provide you with our expert advice such as planning and booking strategies, and to inspire you to imagine, create, and pursue your backpacking adventure.
 Not only will you be inspired by our backpacking stories, but we will provide the must know tips for planning your trips, picking accommodations (such as hostels), getting around by train or bus (and using your maps app to get around without WIFI!), and everything in-between!
 Including stories and recommendations for when things go a little wrong, like in Warsaw.
 No matter what, backpacking is an adventure and we want to provide you with all of the resources you need to plan your dream trip!
-We have travelled with varying financial budgets and have a lot of tips for backpacking on a budget and how to travel cheap and still have the best adventure you could imagine.
+We travel with varying financial budgets, thus, we have a lot of tips for backpacking on a budget, and how to travel cheap and still have the best adventure you can imagine.

 Can you imagine it?
 Then do it.
 Period.